floschott/foamquant/docs/source/examples.rst

 ==================

-Liquid foam flow and deformetion
+Liquid foam flow and deformation
 -----------------------------

 Showing how to quantify the individual bubble properties, the flow field, and track the individual bubble.